ruhler/fable/langs/fblc/README.txt

 # result equivalent to the given value.
 proc fblc-test { program entry args script } { ... }

-Test cases are organized by numbered sections spec/calvisis.txt.
+Test cases are organized by numbered sections from the fblc.txt specification.